List of Shameless (American TV series) characters: Veronica Fisher

 Veronica "V" Fisher (Shanola Hampton) is the Gallaghers' neighbor and Fiona's best friend and confidante.
 She often gives Fiona advice concerning relationships, caring for her siblings, and caring for herself.
 Veronica pursued a hospital medical career until she was fired for stealing medical supplies, and works at a nursing home at the beginning of the series, while moonlighting as a cam girl.
 In season 1, she and Kevin get married, although the marriage is not valid since Kev is still legally married to his first wife.

 In season 3, Vee and Kev are heartbroken to learn they are unable to conceive.
 Veronica's mother Carol offers to act as a surrogate.
 However, Vee finds herself miraculously pregnant with triplets (one of which is non-viable), and she gives birth to twin girls.
-When Carol wishes to keep her baby, Vee and Kev agree, unable to financially support two children.
+When Carol wishes to keep her baby, Vee and Kev agree, unable to financially support three children.
 In season 5, Veronica struggles to adjust to motherhood and is jealous that Kevin pays more attention to their daughters than her, resulting in the two becoming temporarily separated.
 During this time, she contacts an old high school acquaintance and agrees to go out on a date with him, though she is unable to commit to him.
 She and Kev eventually reconcile.
 In season 6, Vee marries Svetlana to prevent her from being deported, and their friendship evolves into something more.
 Vee's attraction to Svetlana initially causes tension between her and Kev, but the three eventually work out a solution, and by season 7, they are in a polyamorous relationship and raising their children together.
 They attempt to adopt each other's children, only for Kev and Vee to find out they signed ownership of the Alibi over to Svetlana.
 Kev and Vee end their relationship with Svetlana.

 In season 8, Vee takes revenge on Svetlana by having her arrested by immigration.
 She makes a deal with her to reclaim part of the bar in exchange for getting out of jail.
 She fails to resist Svetlana's seductions, much to her annoyance.
 Thanks to Fiona, Vee realizes that her attraction to Svetlana stems from a desire to be dominated, which allows her to break free from Svetlana's control.
 She and Kev get rid of Svetlana by getting her married to a wealthy, senile man.

 In season 9, she juggles between motherhood and running the Alibi.
 She continues to help the Gallaghers, including getting a letter of recommendation from a congressman for Carl.
 She and Kev try to find a nursery school for their two girls, but because there is only one spot available, they have the girls impersonate one another.
 When Kev proposes that they have another child, Vee refuses.
 She gives in and agrees to adopt a child, while ordering Kev to get a vasectomy.